1015 Walnut Street

 As part of the JLS, we developed 10 psychometrically sound instruments (PDF) for the assessment of educational and patient outcomes and monitoring professional development of physicians-in-training and in-practice.

 The JLS has been very productive.
-Two hundred and eight research studies (PDF) using information from the Longitudinal Study have been published in peer-reviewed journals.
+Two hundred and thirteen research studies (PDF) using information from the Longitudinal Study have been published in peer-reviewed journals.
 Following are a few publication samples:

 Gonnella, J.S., & Veloski, J.J.
 (1982).
 The impact of early specialization on clinical competence of residents.
 The New England Journal of Medicine.
 306, 275-277.